 Note: scroll left to view full table on mobile devices.

 AOTA’s Accreditation Council for Occupational Therapy Education (ACOTE) is recognized as the accrediting agency for occupational therapy education by both the United States (USDE) and the Council for Higher Education Accreditation (CHEA).
 ACOTE is also an active member of the Association of Specialized and Professional Accreditors (ASPA).
 ACOTE currently accredits over 400 occupational therapy and occupational therapy assistant educational programs in the United States and its territories.

-The Occupational Therapy professional entry-level masters degree program at the University of Texas Medical Branch is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) and will continue until ACOTE permission is received to admit to the doctoral degree program.
+The Occupational Therapy professional entry-level masters degree program at the University of Texas Medical Branch is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) and will continue until the final MOT class of 2021.

 For verification, you may contact the Council at the following address: